apache/pulsar/site2/docs/client-libraries-cpp.md

 ### Brew

-Install the latest tagged version with the library and headers:
+Use [Homebrew](http://brew.sh/) to install the latest tagged version with the library and headers:

 ```bash
 brew install libpulsar
 ```

-For more information, read [libpulsar formula's homepage](https://formulae.brew.sh/formula/libpulsar).

 ### Deb